cdetrio/web3-rx/README.md

 Web3-rx is a javascript library that provides a [ReactiveX](http://reactivex.io/) API around Ethereum contracts.
 As an alternative to web3.js, web3-rx uses [reactive programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) patterns (i.e. observables) to simplify the development of front-end UIs for Ethereum DApps.

+NOTE: since the initial implementation, go-ethereum now has experimental support for [debug_storageRangeAt](https://github.com/ethereum/go-ethereum/pull/3407) and [debug_preimage](https://github.com/ethereum/go-ethereum/pull/3543).
+The functionality provided by `debug_preimage` replaces the need to "pluck" mapping key preimages from transaction traces.
+Also, the code used for decoding storage objects into solidity variable names was an early version of code that has since been merged into [remix](https://github.com/ethereum/remix/tree/8f6ad3f4d39071edad9412e7a52e509c55a3737d/src/solidity).

 ## The web3-rx and ABIrx concept

 Web3-rx turns an Ethereum contract's state into an observable stream, which emits an event on every state change (i.e. on every change to the contract's storage variables).
 Web3-rx takes the address of an ethereum contract, and watches that contract's storage for changes.